569 lines

 all.</p>

-<p class="john">JOHN: that’s pretty gross.</p>
+<p class="john">JOHN: thats pretty gross.</p>

 <p class="jake">JAKE: Different strokes for different folks i